Integrating chemical structures as treatments improves representations of microscopy images for morphological profiling: Results

 \subsection{\methodnameabbrev{} benefits from microscopy batch effect correction}

 While our evaluations thus far used the raw representations from \methodnameabbrev{} and baselines, in practice, batch effect correction is often applied \textit{post hoc} to representations from morphological profiling.
-One common transformation is to spherize representations for each plate such that the negative control representations have an identity covariate matrix \cite{ando2017improving, way2022morphology}.
-This transformation assumes access to a large number of positive controls per plate, which may not always hold true (i.e., if a lab is not performing high-throughput experiments), so we did not apply it as default in our previous experiments.
-However, in most high-throughput experiments, the assumption does hold, and spherizing is effective at compensating for microscopy batch effects.
+One common transformation is to spherize representations for each plate such that the negative control representations have an identity covariate matrix \cite{ando2017improving, way2022morphology}. \methodnameabbrev{} is designed to correct for batch effects through its training set-up, which enforces similarity between images with the same perturbation across different batches.
+We thus next sought to confirm that performance improvements from MICON were not because of trivial correction of batch effects, such that common adopted standards for batch effect correction could equalize the performance of baselines that do not inherently build in batch effect correction.